MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install.md

 VMM 2019 supports the use of gMSA for *Management server service account*.

 >[!NOTE]
-> gMSA, when used as VMM Service account, needs to have *logon as a service* and *Replace process level* token permissions.
-Without these permissions, clusters cannot be created.
+> gMSA, when used as VMM Service account, needs to have *logon as a service* and *Replace a process level token* permissions.

 **Prerequisites**